fbpx

 Our Ranking Methodology

-The schools on this list are ranked by our formula.
-Our formula takes two statistics into account: yearly tuition rate and graduation rate.
-Many of the institutions are public universities that charge different rates to resident and non-resident students.
-If this is the case for a particular school, we only looked at the in-state tuition rate for that school.
+We ranked the schools on this list based on our formula, which takes into account the yearly tuition rate and graduation rate.
+For schools that charge different rates to resident and non-resident students, we only considered the in-state tuition rate.
 Our formula works by taking the yearly tuition rate and adding a multiplier equivalent to the percentage of students who enrolled but did not graduate.
-Example: University 1 has a yearly tuition rate of $20,000 and a graduation rate of 70%.
-Its rating would be 26,000 (20,000 x 130%).
-Low ratings are good, and the schools on this list are ranked from the lowest rating to the highest.
+For example, if University 1 has a yearly tuition rate of $20,000 and a graduation rate of 70%, its rating would be 26,000 (20,000 x 130%).
+The schools on this list are ranked from the lowest rating to the highest, with low ratings being desirable.

-Students who are looking for the cheapest accelerated nursing programs can find the program they need on our site.
+If you are looking for the cheapest accelerated nursing programs, you can find the program you need on our site.

-Representatives of the schools listed in this article can contact us if they need to make any corrections or ask any questions.
+Representatives of the schools listed in this article can contact us if they need to make any corrections or have any questions.

 The tuition for a less-expensive accelerated nursing degree program varies from school to school.
 Potential students also have to consider in-state and out-of-state tuition.
 In-state tuition is usually less expensive than out-of-state tuition, sometimes by a few thousand dollars.
 So, it might be a good idea for these students to find universities or colleges in their own home states.